django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Make the most of lab time (#0)

 * You have 90 minutes to get some hands-on practice.
-Work alone or find a buddy.

-* Visit [pettwitter.com](https://pettwitter.com) and click the link to get in your small group's Zulip stream and app instance.
+* Visit [pettwitter.com](https://pettwitter.com) and click the link to find your group's test environment.

 * Attack it, with the help of these slides.

 * Some attacks are labeled **extra credit**; if you're new to security, I encourage you to skip those so you can get to all the important attacks.

 ---

 ## Check your learning

-* If you are the first person to finish an attack, send a PM to Jacinda and William with a link to your work and the number from the slide heading.
-Once confirmed, announce in your team stream that you've successfully exploited this vulnerability.
+* If you are the first person to finish an attack, send a PM to Jacinda with a link to your work and the number from the slide heading.
+Once confirmed, announce in your group's channel that you've successfully exploited this vulnerability.
-* Other people in your group should now turn to you for verification of vulnerability completion!
+* Other people in your group should now turn to you for verification of vulnerability completion.

 ---

 ## Social guidelines

-* Never type on someone else's laptop.
-Type on yours & show them; then, let them type on theirs.
 * When you discover a peer doesn't know something, _don't_ say "Wow, I can't believe you don't know that!"
-* If you need to correct someone, make sure they're in a frame of mind to make use of your correction.
 * If you offer to help someone, _truly engage_.
 Be next to them when doing so and answer follow-up questions.
 * Respect people, and their questions, independent of their background, apparent ethnicity, gender, etc.